 Pilot Doug Brewer flying his Piper Super Cub past a smouldering Redoubt Volcano.
 This photo was published as a double-page spread in Alaska magazine.

 We set up base camp at 4,000 feet on the Tongue Glacier.
 Redoubt puffing.
+We landed at 4,000 feet on the Tongue Glacier.
+Our ascent route is shown by the red line.
+The blue line is our descent route from the summit.

 James descending from a load carry to high camp at 6,700-feet.
 Our route climbed the middle of the face, then joined right skyline (west ridge).
 We descended the middle of the face as described in Wood and Coombs.